 KP launched the idea and initial landing page on March 13, Michael Gill built the initial fully automated beta version of Cuppa with no-code and in the span of 20 days went from idea to working application to discussions with Investors:

 How is this possible?
 Cuppa’s technical stack was built with these no-code tools.
+To see more about this stack of dozens of other no-code projects and the tools used to build them, visit here.

 In a Startup Grind Interview, Ben was asked, “Why didn’t people jump on it and why did everyone pass?”